 pre-trainedtags in the marketplace to find those modules.

-Some modules can both be trained and deployed for inference.
-For example the image classifier can be trained to create other image classifiers but can also be deployed for inference as it comes pre-trained with a general image classifier.
+Some modules can both be trainable and trained.
+For example the image classifier can be trained to create other image classifiers but can also be deployed for inference as it comes pre-trained with a general-purpose image classifier.

 The DEEPaaS API is a key component for making the modules accessible to everybody (including non-experts), as it provides a consistent and easy to use way to access the model’s functionality.
 It is available for both inference and training.

 Advanced users that want to create new modules can make them compatible with the API to make them available to the whole community.
-This can be easily done, since it only requires minor changes in user’s code and adding additional entry points.
+This can be easily done, since it only requires minor changes in user’s code.